learn-co-curriculum/dsc-probability-mass-function-lab/README.md

-# The Probability Mass Function (PMF) - Lab
+# The Probability Mass Function - Lab

 The class size paradox describes apparent contradictory findings where a total allocation of resources is fixed.
 The idea behind this paradox is that there is a difference in how events are actually distributed and how events are perceived to be distributed.
 These types of divergence can have important consequences for data analysis.
-PMFs can help resolve some of these situations as you'll learn below.
+Probability mass functions (PMFs) can help resolve some of these situations, as you'll learn below.

 ## Objectives

 You will be able to:

-* Understand and explain the class size paradox
+* Explain the class size paradox
-* Use PMFs to visualize actual and biased observations
+* Create visualizations to visually compare actual and biased observations
-* Calculate mean from PMFs to identify the expected value
+* Calculate the mean from PMFs to identify the expected value

 ## The Problem